uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 - provision nodes to be part of the cloud
 - tag nodes and bootstrap them to be part of the cloud
 - manage the lifecycle of the cloud

+NOTE: Uyuni/SUSE Manager has just the knowledge of deploying and managing clusters and does not know what is running on top.

 ### Run other products in the cluster